DeepRegNet/DeepReg/docs/doc_data_loader.md

 ## Grouped images

-For grouped images, all images are unpaired but organized into multiple groups.
+For grouped images, images may not be paired but organized into multiple groups.
 Each group must have at least two images.

 The requirements are the same as unpaired images.
 Specifically,